dotnet/AspNetCore.Docs/aspnetcore/grpc/troubleshoot.md

 > [!WARNING]
 > Untrusted certificates should only be used during app development.
 Production apps should always use valid certificates.

-## Call insecure gRPC services with .NET Core client
+## Call insecure gRPC services with .NET CLIent

 The .NET gRPC client can call insecure gRPC services by specifing `http` in the server address.
 For example, `GrpcChannel.ForAddress("http://localhost:5000")`.